drop-games/eb-docs/docs/Whitepaper/Blockchain.md

 ## Regarding Pay-to-Win

 Hyperblade will always be accessible and fair to everyone irregards to how much capital they invested in.

+# TOKEMAK overview

+$TOKE

+Liquidity provider deposits $SPR into Tokemak reactor, earn $TOKE. $SPR is deployed by Tokemak to different exchanges in various pairs, mitigating impermanent loss or LP.

+$TOKE allows for Tokemak DAO governance and directing liquidity.

+Liquidity director (new concept!) is a selected $TOKE holder who will stake their $TOKE to a reactor, getting voting power proportional to their staked $TOKE to direct to what exchanges the liquidity will go to.

+The key concept is for LPs and LDs to pursue high APY on their tokens buy putting those tokens in a reactor with low token amount and therefore high APY, low $SPR count in comparison to $TOKE in the reactor means high yields for LPs and vice versa if the $TOKE amount is low compared to $SPR.

+Assets are depo

+Sometimes external Market Makers are needed to provide real-time asset pricing, these are called Pricers in Tokemak universe.

+When you deposit a token to a reactor you get t(token), i.e. tSPR or tTOKE as a receipt of your deposit, use this newly minted token in DeFi ecosystem or burn it when you get your inital assets back.